arpwal/contactsmanager-rn/README.md

 ## iOS Setup

-This module depends on the `ContactsManagerObjc.xcframework`.
-Make sure it's properly integrated into your project by following these steps:
+This module includes the `ContactsManagerObjc.xcframework` which is automatically integrated into your project when you install it.

 ### 1. Install CocoaPods dependencies